 This winter cityscape in southeast Moscow belongs to Dmitry Lookianov’s Instant Tomorrow — a meditation on iconography and the spirituality of the future through our day-to-day surroundings.
 Tower blocks framed by urban wilderness are an integral part of the Russian cityscape and the imagery of the suburbs.

 This otherworldly, Mars-like landscape is located near Novosibirsk in Siberia; its hues and rugged texture are the result of copper mining.
-This photo is part of Alexander Nikolsky’s Refraction: a visual exploration of Russia’s inner periphery and the vast spaces which envelope regional cities, as well as the way that human presence impacts nature.
+The photo is part of Alexander Nikolsky’s Refraction: a visual exploration of Russia’s inner periphery and the vast spaces which envelop regional cities, as well as the way that human presence impacts nature.

-This photograph was taken by Teo Konukhov in Moscow’s Ramenki district, from the balcony of the flat where the photographer grew up.
-It’s part of Konukhov’s ongoing documentation of Moscow’s cityscape and finding serenity in its eclectic urban environment.
+This photograph was taken by Fedor Konukhov in Moscow’s Ramenki district, from the balcony of the flat where the photographer grew up.
+It’s part of Konukhov’s ongoing documentation of Moscow’s cityscape, and a search for serenity in its eclectic urban environment.,

 The image was taken by Lena Tsibizova in Koshelev, a new town built on the outskirts of Samara in May 2018, just ahead of the FIFA World Cup.
 The new builds here were erected at breakneck speed and are stark in their monotony.
 These small three-storey houses are largely home to young families: those who’ve fled the nest but haven’t managed to put aside enough for a flat closer to the city centre.

 Liza Faktor took this photograph passing through Dudinka, an industrial sea port on the Yenisey River serving the Norilsk area.
-It captures the drifting ice, “huge chunks of ice, as thick as my height, breaking and crushing into each other, floating down the stream and into the Arctic Ocean.
+It captures the drifting ice, “huge chunks of ice, as thick as I am tall, breaking and crushing into each other, floating downstream and into the Arctic Ocean.
 They were of deep marine color, green and blue and pure, and excruciatingly beautiful”.
-The photograph is part of Surface of Siberia, study of Siberian landscape that looks at the complex relationship between the man and the nature which are connected with exploration, romance, challenge, suffering and historical memory.
+The photograph is part of Surface of Siberia, a study of Siberian landscape that looks at the complex relationship between humans and nature, affected as it is by exploration, romance, challenge, suffering and historical memory.

 This photograph of Sayano-Shushenskaya Dam in Khakassia is part of Alexander Nikolsky’s series Concrete: a look into the cultural and architectural impact of the material which defined the built environment of the Soviet era.
 “I was mesmerised by the vagueness of the boundary between natural and anthropogenous,” he says, “It’s not exactly clear which of the cascading hills surrounding the concrete structure are man-made.”